Updated for 2022

 Books are also still one of the best ways to learn about space and introduce kids to astronomy and space.
 If you have children that are interested in these subjects, the books in this list will keep sparking their curiosity and get them to make sense of the universe in a way that is easy to understand for their age range.

-We have split the list into five age ranges so you can pick books the explain things in a language that is appropriate for the kid’s age.
+We have split the list into five age ranges so you can pick books that explain things in a language that is appropriate for the kid’s age.
 Without further ado, let’s get to it.

 Table of Contents

-Space books for preschoolers (Ages 0-3)
+- Space and astronomy books for toddlers (ages 0-3)

 Touch the Brightest Star, Christie Matheson